milvus-io/milvus-docs/site/en/userGuide/manage_connection.md

 ### Return

-A milvus connection created by the passed parameters.
+A Milvus connection created by the passed parameters.

 ### Raises